 Students in Studio Art spend each semester building their skills in different mediums, techniques, and processes.
-They master classes in drawing, color theory, art history, painting, and printmaking all with a focus on developing personal voice and individuality.
-The result is seen from a culmination of their ideas in a concentration of artworks that exude voice and individuality.
+They master classes in drawing, color theory, art history, painting, and printmaking, all with a focus on developing personal voice and individuality.
+The result of this study will be a culmination of artwork that exudes voice and individuality.

-Students in VAPA Art History enrich their lives and learn how to think about an extraordinary and universal human activity.
-They learn to discuss, and analyze great works of Western and World Art.
-They learn about the lives and thinking processes of some of the most creative people in world civilizations, from all time periods.
-The results for them are internships, jobs in local and national art organizations, and acceptance into many fine graduate programs in the United States and abroad.
-Senior Vapa Art History students prepare a semester-long thesis/research project on a subject of their choice.
+Students in Art History enrich their lives and learn how to think about an extraordinary and universal human activity.
+They discuss and analyze great works of Western and World Art.
+They study the lives and thoughts of some of the most creative people in world civilizations, from all time periods.
+The results for students are internships, jobs in local and national art organizations, and acceptance into many fine graduate programs in the United States and abroad.
+Senior Art History students prepare a semester-long thesis/research project on a subject of their choice.

-Through completing a minor in therapeutic art, students obtain a wide perspective on the healing aspects of art making, focusing on how art works with children and adults in diverse settings.
-Education in therapeutic arts can be beneficial to students who desire to gain general knowledge and skill in creative health and art in wellness practice.
-This minor pairs well with degrees in Exercise Science, Health Studies or Critical Health Studies.
+A minor in therapeutic art offers a wide perspective on the healing aspects of art making, focusing on how art works with children and adults in diverse settings.
+Education in therapeutic arts benefits students who desire to gain general knowledge and skill in creative health and art in wellness practice.
+This minor pairs well with degrees in Exercise Science, Health Studies, or Critical Health Studies.

 Health Leadership Highlights

-- The Studio Art students are a strong knit community that seeks to serve the Salem Community on campus and beyond.
-Students volunteer countless hours to our community arts organization, including Sawtooth School for the Arts, Winston Salem Mixxer, and Art Crush Downtown Arts District.
+- Studio Art students are a strong community who seek to serve the campus community and beyond.
+Students volunteer countless hours to community arts organizations, including Sawtooth School for the Visual Arts, Winston Salem Mixxer, and Art Crush Downtown Arts District.

-- Art History students develop empathy and visual literacy, skills important for health professionals and anyone whose job requires them to work with people and observe, describe, analyze and interpret visual phenomena.
+- Art History students develop empathy and visual literacy, skills important for health professionals and for anyone whose job requires working with people.
+They learn to observe, describe, analyze, and interpret visual phenomena.

-- A wide range of Art History courses encourage cognitive empathy, through the study of artworks that represent many different cultural points of view, from Africa and Precolumbian Mexico to the Modern era.
+- Many Art History courses encourage cognitive empathy, through the study of artworks from multiple cultures.

 - All Art History courses also promote emotional empathy.
 Most periods of World Art are concerned with the visual representation of emotion, often through visual storytelling.
 Learning to read these emotions in art helps students to practice their own ability to connect emotionally with others.